zammad/zammad-documentation/migration-otrs.rst

 Install Znuny4OTRS-Repo
 -----------------------

-This is a dependency for the OTRS migration plugin
+This is a dependency of the OTRS migration plugin

 * On OTRS 5: